 WINE

-Uruguay is one of the top five producers of wine in South America, offering high quality wine.
-The country has over 10,000 hectares of vineyards operated by approximately 270 wineries, most them are family businesses than have been making wine since the beginning of the industry in the country.
+Uruguay is one of the top five producers of wine in South America, with over 10,000 hectares of vineyards operated by approximately 270 wineries, most them are family businesses than have been making wine since the beginning of the industry in the country.

-Located in thes southeastern region of South America, Uruguay is known as the “Switzerland of South America”, the hidden gem of the region and the second smallest country in South America.
-The country is very safe, with a stable political system, hosting breathtaking landscapes and beaches, colonial charm, warm locals and an exquisite wine industry.
+Located in the southeastern region of South America, Uruguay is known as the “Switzerland of South America”, the hidden gem of the region and the second smallest country in South America.
+Uruguay beckons travelers with its charm, tranquility, and natural beauty.
+From its pristine beaches and diverse landscapes to its rich history and warm hospitality, Uruguay provides a unique and authentic experience for those seeking a quieter, yet enchanting destination in South America.

 Why Visit Uruguay